cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 ---
-title: Stake
+title: Stake your node
 id: stake
 ---

-This guide explains how to stake funds to your node in order for it to become a Validator Node and be listed in the Explorers.
+This guide explains how to stake funds to your node.
+At the end of this guide your staked node is converted to a Validator Node and is listed in the Testnet or Mainnet Explorer.

 ## 00 Prerequisites